-The Depressed Novelist’s Complaint
+The Depressed Novelist’s Complaint,

 or How I Learned to Love the Gray